 Affectionately known as a chocolatini, the chocolate martini was invented by film stars Rock Hudson and Elizabeth Taylor, who shared a passion for chocolate libations and martinis.

-This virgin take on the classic cocktail blends Chocolate Whey Shakeology with creamy avocado, cocoa powder, vanilla extract, maple syrup, almond milk, and almond butter for a luxurious and ultrarich experience.
+This virgin take on the classic cocktail blends Chocolate Shakeology with creamy avocado, cocoa powder, vanilla extract, maple syrup, almond milk, and almond butter for a luxurious and ultrarich experience.

 Think of the negroni as the ultimate status symbol drink, representing all things Italian chic — not that you have to be decked out in Prada to enjoy it.